 |---|---|---|---|

-| Oceania Cruises | High — hundreds of vegan/plant‑based items reported | Varies by sailing; accommodation possible with advance notice | Varies; contacting the special‑needs team is recommended; strong vegetarian offerings reported |
+| Oceania Cruises | High — hundreds of vegan and plant-based items reported | Varies by sailing; accommodation is possible with advance notice | Contacting the special-needs team before sailing is recommended; strong vegetarian offerings reported |

-| Holland America Line | High — documented 22‑dish vegetarian/vegan menu in main dining room | Possible; Indian meals typically require special order | Indian/Jain meals reported to require special order 24 hours in advance |
+| Holland America Line | High — a documented 22-dish vegetarian and vegan menu is available in the main dining room | Possible; Indian and Jain meals typically require a special order | Indian and Jain meals reported to require 24 hours' advance notice |

-| Celebrity Cruises | Moderate–High — documented vegetarian menus and regional dishes | Varies; vegetarian menus are documented | May require preorder or discussion with the chef upon boarding |
+| Celebrity Cruises | Moderate–High — documented vegetarian menus and regional dishes across the fleet | Varies; vegetarian menus are documented fleetwide | May require preordering or a discussion with the chef upon boarding |

-| Royal Caribbean | Moderate — daily Indian items often in main dining and Windjammer (forum praise) | Varies by ship and itinerary; presence of Indian crew can assist | Varies by sailing; Indian‑themed nights and buffet stations can reduce the need for preorders |
+| Royal Caribbean | Moderate — daily Indian items often in the main dining room and Windjammer; frequently praised in forums | Varies by ship and itinerary; the presence of Indian crew can assist with custom requests | Varies by sailing; Indian-themed nights and buffet stations can reduce reliance on advance preorders |

-| Carnival Cruise Line | Moderate — Masala Tiger specialty on select ships; Indian items appear on buffets | Varies; specialty venue may offer vegetarian options | Specialty restaurant reservations or dining manager requests may be required |
+| Carnival Cruise Line | Moderate — Masala Tiger specialty restaurant on select ships; Indian items appear in buffets | Varies; the specialty venue may offer suitable vegetarian and Jain options | Specialty restaurant reservations or a request to the dining manager may be required |

-| Princess Cruises | Moderate — vegetarian/vegan menus documented fleetwide | Varies; vegetarian menus present | Varies by ship; advance notice can improve accommodation |
+| Princess Cruises | Moderate — vegetarian and vegan menus documented fleetwide | Varies; vegetarian menus are present across the fleet | Varies by ship; advance notice improves accommodation |

-| Halong Bay / regional operators | Variable — some operators advertise Indian‑vegetarian/Jain menus | Likely possible when booked direct; operators may advertise Jain options | Advance notice and direct booking are commonly advised for Jain requirements; operators advise prebooking |
+| Halong Bay / regional operators | Variable — some operators explicitly advertise Indian-vegetarian and Jain menus | Likely possible when booked directly; some operators advertise Jain options as a selling point | Advance notice and direct booking are commonly advised; operators may require prebooking for Jain requirements |

 Supplementary FAQs and branded/edge cases